hendrikschilling/FASP/README.md

 ## Filling, Fusion & Flattening

 This process starts by taking the separate surfaces with their relative winding numbers and finding correspondances between them.
 The winding offsets at these correspondances are used to normalize the separate winding estimates into on globally consistent winding assignment.
 To compensate for winding direction differences (because the direction of traces might be inverted) the offsets are also calculated for a reverted winding number per trace and direction with the smaller difference between the 10/90 percentile of the winding offsets is used to generate the mapping.
 The actual tracer operates similarly to the large area tracer but does add additional corners in the holes of the input traces which only consist of structure constraints, to try to inpaint the input surfaces.
 In addition the z/y constraints are very weak (to allow for proper flattening) and the corner locations are constrained by the tgt winding number per location, so the optimizer can't "jump sheets".
-Finally to recover the full fidelity of the input tracers at each corner the optimized (and trough structure constraints smoothed) coordiante is replaced by the original base surface coordinate and the surface is upsampled by using the base surface coordiantes instead of a direct interpolation of the optimized model.
+Finally to recover the full fidelity of the input tracers at each corner the optimized (and trough structure constraints smoothed) coordinate is replaced by the original base surface coordinate and the surface is upsampled by using the base surface coordinates instead of a direct interpolation of the optimized model.

 ## Winding Estimation

 The winding estimation works by:
-- placeing N random points on a surface
+- placing N random points on a surface
 - calculating all intersections along the normal with the surface
 - calculating per wrap median pixel distance between intersections (basically a wrap width in pixels)
 - using this pixel distance we can reject intersections which are not neighboring wraps
-- finally a diffusion process distributes from a single seed a consistend winding number by incrementing/decrementing the winding number at each "jump" along the normal, while jointly diffusion in y direction (which keeps the winding number the same) and in x direction (which increases/decreases the winding number according to the previously estimated wrap width)
+- finally a diffusion process distributes from a single seed a consistent winding number by incrementing/decrementing the winding number at each "jump" along the normal, while jointly diffusion in y direction (which keeps the winding number the same) and in x direction (which increases/decreases the winding number according to the previously estimated wrap width)

 # Outlook / Future Work
 Big and small ideas for improving upon this pipeline.